-'T' intersections occur when one road terminates at right angles to another.
-Consideration should be given to units at the top of the 'T' intersection and the two last lots on either side of the road that terminates at the intersection.
-Elbow Streets occur at a bend on the road, with more than one unit at the end of the street.

-- Architecture on lots at the end of 'T' intersections should have elevation designs that utilize elements such as enhanced massing, coordinated fenestration, masonry detailing, and entry elements. - Units sited on the curb of elbow streets should be considered as a group to create a transitional view-line. - Driveways and garages should be located away from the view terminus, with emphasis on the main unit (livable spaces) and landscaping.
+- 'T' intersections occur when one road terminates at right angles to another; consideration should be given to units at the top of the 'T' intersection and the two last lots on either side of the road that terminates at the intersection.
+Elbow Streets occur at a bend on the road, with more than one unit at the end of the street. - Architecture on lots at the end of 'T' intersections should have elevation designs that utilize elements such as enhanced massing, coordinated fenestration, masonry detailing, and entry elements. - Units sited on the curb of elbow streets should be considered as a group to create a transitional view-line. - Driveways and garages should be located away from the view terminus, with emphasis on the portion of the elevation related to habitable spaces and landscaping.